silentorb/marloth-story/books/fairytale/part5.md

 "What?
 The *only* living child? *Everyone* else is dead?"

-Mr. Mosspuddle suddenly realized that he probably should have eased into that information a little more softly.
+Mr. Mosspuddle suddenly realized that he probably should have eased into that information a little more gradually.
 "Yes ... you are.
 That is why you may be valuable to so many people.
 Some may want to wipe the world of living children, or use you because of it.
 The wizards speculated that since you are the last living child in a world of imagination, your